ollieread/laravel-jwt/README.md

 - `\Ollieread\JWT\Claims\NotWithin`* - Sets the `nbf` claim to the issued at time plus a `string` interval.

 > [!NOTE]
-> Any marked with `*` are destructive, meaning that they will override any existing claims of the same name.
+> Any above that are marked with `*` are destructive, meaning that they will override any existing claims of the same
+> name.

 ## Usage